Strengthening Relationships with Stakeholders

 Promoting appropriate use of pharmaceuticals

-We also collect information on products’ effectiveness and safety from medical facilities that use our products and convey the results of the analysis and evaluation of that information to medical practitioners.
+We also collect information on products’ efficacy and safety from medical facilities that use our products and convey the results of the analysis and evaluation of that information to medical practitioners.

-Following our sense of mission to contribute to people’s health, we act according to high ethical standards and conduct business in strict compliance with relevant laws and regulations, guidelines, industry rules, and internal guidelines including our Corporate Charter.
+Following our sense of mission to contribute to people’s health, we act according to high ethical standards and conduct business in strict compliance with relevant laws and regulations, guidelines, industry rules, and internal guidelines including our Charter of Corporate Conduct.

 Responding to drug inquiries